inboxpraveen/Introduction_to_Statistical_learning_with_Application_in_R_LAB/README.md

 10. Unsupervised learning

 - Chapterwise Lab codes are present in the *CODES* folder and all the datasets are present in the *DATASET* folder.

+## Why this notebook is the best around :
+ It consists of all the LAB excercises chapterwise as .Rmd file.
+So it contains an descriptive run throughtout each chapter and then alll the explaination required for you to understand the Lab exercise.
+This Notebook is very precise and accurate.
+It can easily be portable as it just needs an .Rmd interpreter(Recommended: RStudio).